zhuzhanji/VulkanRenderer/README.md

-In the above two demos, particles are drawn with GL_POINT, we can replace them with 3D models, like this rock image.
+In the above two demos, particles are drawn with GL_POINT, we can replace them with 3D models, like this rock.
 Instancing is very efficient in this cenario.
-(57275 stones in total)
+(57275 rocks overall)

 <img width="378" alt="image" src="https://github.com/zhuzhanji/VulkanRenderer/assets/37281560/a29cf219-0cce-45a3-b5fa-e3c7142f003a">